 Below are descriptions of some metrics that can be used to help assess risk.
-To assist with determining the maturity of the plan, we have provided some relevant metrics in the table at the end of this section provides these metrics for the fund.
+The table at the end of this section provides these metrics for the fund.

 - Support Ratio: The support ratio is determined as the ratio of active to inactive members.
 This metric speaks to the maturity of the plan, with a low ratio indicating a more mature plan. - Asset Volatility Ratio: The asset volatility ratio is determined as the ratio of the Market Value of Assets to Total Payroll.
 It is a measure of the impact of investment volatility on employer contributions which are paid as a percentage of payroll.
 Although Market Value of Asset growth that exceeds payroll growth may contribute to the financial stability of the plan, the amortization of changes in these higher asset values have a greater impact on contribution volatility as this ratio increases. - Accrued Liability (AL) Ratio: The accrued liability ratio is the proportion of Total Accrued Liability attributable to inactive members.
 A higher ratio indicates a more mature plan.
 Mature plans will see increased risk since losses due to lower than expected investment returns or demographic factors will need to be made up for over a shorter time horizon than would be needed for a less mature plan.